ran190/Projet-JS/README.md

 To start to use this program, you need to follow these steps:

-- Download the  `package-lock.json`, `package.json` and `shell.js` and put them in the same directory
+- Download the  `package-lock.json`, `package.json` and `shell.js` files and put them in the same directory

-- Start by running `npm install prompt` in the root directory
+- Run `npm install prompt` in the root directory to install the corresponding librairy

 - To run the CLI : type `node shell.js`